jypark1257/riscv_core/README.md

 Simulating the core is done by using cocotb based testbench `sim/test_core.py`.

-Compile your program using linker script `software/Makefile.gcc.in`.
+1. Compile your program using linker script `software/Makefile.gcc.in`.
 * The skeleton program is included in `software/test`.
+2. Run cocotb testbench model in `sim/test_core.py`.

 Here is how you can run the `software/test/test.c` C program with the cocotb testbench: